thenicebro/scenarios/linux/challenge-submit-files/step2.md

-# Committing Changes To The Repository
+# Committing Changes to the Repository

 ## Introduction